British Forces Gibraltar: History

 Entrance to HMS Rooke at Queensway, Gibraltar – former headquarters of Gibraltar Defence Police.

 British Armed Forces in Gibraltar had been predominantly naval-led since the 1890s.
 In the 1950s discussions about the creation of NATO's Allied Forces Mediterranean led to the Flag Officer Gibraltar being placed in command of NATO forces in the area.

 However, many years later, the British Royal Navy captain serving as Head of Sea Section in Operations Division, SHAPE, was to have to deal with the re-absorption of Spain into NATO in the early 1990s.
 Arranging the NATO-Spain-Gibraltar-UK linkages involved "delicate negotiations," but British plans, to Captain Peter Melson's knowledge "committed no forces to defence of the Strait, while Spain was willing to commit substantial elements of their ORBAT [order of battle, their armed forces]."

 The last UK based army battalion, 3rd Battalion Royal Green Jackets, left Gibraltar in 1991 and the Royal Gibraltar Regiment took charge of local defence under the new headquarters British Forces Gibraltar.

 Command

 The commander of British Forces Gibraltar is Commodore Tom Guy of the Royal Navy, who was appointed in June 2022.

-British Forces Gibraltar reports to the Director of Overseas Bases within Strategic Command, who is responsible for the command, direction and support of UK's overseas bases.
+British Forces Gibraltar is part of the UK Integrated Global Defence Network within Cyber & Specialist Operations Command, which is responsible for the command, direction and support of UK's overseas bases.

-All MOD establishments in Gibraltar are operated by Strategic Command, with each of the separate armed forces using the facilities.
+All MOD establishments in Gibraltar are operated by Cyber & Specialist Operations Command, with each of the separate armed forces using the facilities.